 Horsetail family (Equisetaceae)

 Cultivation: The preference is full sun, wet to moist conditions, and soil that is mucky, gravelly, or sandy.
 However, drier conditions and other kinds of soil are tolerated.
-This plant can spread aggressively, especially where the soil is poorly drained.
-It has few problems with pests and disease.
+This plant can spread aggressively, especially in locations where the soil is poorly drained.
+It has few problems with pests and disease organisms.

-Range & Habitat: Scouring Rush is a common plant that occurs in every county of Illinois (see Distribution Map).
-Habitats include swales in black soil prairies and sand prairies, low-lying areas along rivers and ponds, marshes, roadside ditches, pastures, and gravelly railroad embankments (including the gravel ballast).
-This plant is found in both degraded and higher quality habitats; the typical variety of this species occurs in Eurasia.
+Range & Habitat: Scouring Rush is a common plant that occurs in every county of Illinois (see Distribution Map), where it is native.
+This plant is widely distributed in both North America and Eurasia; the typical variety or subspecies occurs in Eurasia.
+Habitats include sand dunes, swales in black soil prairies and sand prairies, degraded railroad prairies, low-lying areas along rivers and ponds, marshes, seeps in open wooded areas, roadside ditches, pastures, and gravelly railroad embankments (including the gravel ballast).
+This plant is usually found in degraded habitats and less often in higher quality natural areas.

 Faunal Associations: Insects that feed on horsetails (Equisetum spp.) include a flea beetle (Hippuriphila canadensis), larvae of the Horsetail Weevil (Grypus equiseti), and larvae of some sawflies (Dolerus apricus, Dolerus tibialis conjugatus).
 The larvae of the weevil and sawflies feed on the stems.
 Because the tough stems of Scouring Rush have coarse fibers and silica deposits, they are usually avoided by mammalian herbivores.
 Because of its tall stems and tendency to form dense colonies, Scouring Rush provides excellent cover for various kinds of wildlife, including wetland birds, small mammals, reptiles, amphibians, and insects.